nkuhlen/replication-study-financial-macro/src/documentation/introduction.rst

 To make the scripts executable in the Matlab IDE, alternative path settings are included at the beginning of each script.

-This project was built using Matlab R2014b and Dynare 4.4.3.
+This project was originally built using Matlab R2014b and Dynare 4.4.3. on a machine running Mac OS X 10.11.3.

 .. _structure: